Because of Your Belief

 “Herein lies the peace and patience and beauty of Love–it sees no evil.”

 To help you mine the rich content of these quotations, I offer the following quote from The Law of Success, by Paramahansa Yogananda: “The mind is the creator of everything.”
 As challenging as this may be to accept, this includes our body-minds, all objects, and the “world.”
 None of them have existence independent of the mind that perceives them.
-The degree to which this seems impossible is represented by the thickness of the apparent veil of egoic identity.
-All body-minds (including our own) are only representational forms of various perspectives of the ONE, Consciousness.
+The degree to which this seems impossible is represented by the density of the apparent veil of egoic identity.
+All body-minds are only representational forms of various perspectives of the ONE, Consciousness.
 The quality of our life depends on the beliefs that we hold in our heart, true Self.
 It is from these deeply held paradigms (models, or patterns) that our apparent “reality” is formed.
 When better than NOW to ask ourselves what we’ve habitually been imagining?

 Dare to Dream (and care for one another).